statguy/Mildew/README.md

 Code files
 ----------
-In the Mildew package installation directory (which is shown by the command `path.package("Mildew")`), you find the following files to preprocess, estimate and report results for the mildew data:
+In the subdirectory `process` of the Mildew package installation directory (which is shown by the command `path.package("Mildew")`), you can find the following files to preprocess, estimate and report results for the mildew data:
 * `preprocess.R`
 contains high-level code to preprocess the data so that it is useful for the analysis.
 * `estimate.R`